sedc-codecademy/sedc7-11-1-practical-aspnetmvc/g1/BrainstormingToImplementation - ReadMe/README.md

 This projcet is where all the business logic is located.
 Here we also separate the structure in three folders.
 Helpers, Interfaces and Services folder.
 In the services folder we implement all the services for every entity with all the methods

 * #### Helpers
 In this folder we create our helper classes.
-They are AppSettings.cs and DIModule.cs
+They are AppSettings.cs, DIModule.cs and MappingProfile.cs
 1. AppSettings.cs - In this class we only declare one property that we will use just as a helper to get the connection string to our database from the appSettings.json file

 2. DIModule.cs - In this class we add one static method that will return IServiceCollection with two input parametars as it is shown further and it is called RegisterModule(IServiceCollection services, string connectionString).

+3. MappingProfile.cs - In this class we configure AutoMapper, which we use so that we can map our domain models into a ViewModels.
+In order to do this we need to install the appropriate NuGet Packages first which are the following:

+* In services: AutoMapper v7.01
+* In WebApplication: AutoMapper.DependencyInjection v5.0.1
+* Add in Startup.cs services.AddAutoMapper();

-As the N-tier architecture specifies, we don't want reference from DataAccess layer to our Presentation layer or the Application layer.
+As the N-tier architecture specifies, we don't want reference from DataAccess layer to our Presentation layer (or the Application layer).
 Since we have to register our Repositories and Services in Startup.cs which is located in the Application layer we must reference DataAccess project with the Application project (Which we don't want by any chance!!!).

-So the purpose of this helper class is to make a "ring road" so instead of referencing the DataAccess and Application, we reference the DataAccess with the Services layer (which is ok!).
-In the RegisterModule method we don't do nothing special, only registering the DbContext and our Repositories and Services, just as we did on MVC, but directly in the Startup.cs Then we call this method in the Startup.cs class, and again the same goal is achieved, just according to the N-tier architecture rules.
+So the purpose of this helper class is to make a "ring road" so instead of referencing the DataAccess and Application, we reference the DataAccess with the Services layer (which is OK!).
+In the RegisterModule method we don't do nothing special, only registering the DbContext and our Repositories and Services, just as we did on MVC course, but directly in the Startup.cs Then we call this method in the Startup.cs class, and again the same goal is achieved, just according to the N-tier architecture rules.

-After we register this in our Startup.cs class, then we start with the migrations and database thing.(Go back to the last paragraph of the previous section).
+After we register this in our Startup.cs class, then we start with the migrations and database thing.**(Go back to the last paragraph of the previous section).**

 * #### Interfaces
 In this folder we have the interfaces as an abstraction to our services.